Salary/Degree Guides

 Through their therapy sessions and programs, they observe their clients and take note of their behavior.
 Their observations are recorded in case summaries or progress reports of their clients or groups of clients.
 Art therapists should be able to think creatively while being sensitive to the needs of their clients.

-Set And Exhibit Designers
+Set and Exhibit Designers

 Set And Exhibit Designers are tasked to design special exhibits as well as television, movie, and theater sets.
-They conduct research, study scripts, and work with directors to determine the technical details of productions such as floor plans, design requirements, scenery, etc. They should be creative in drawing detailed and professional illustrations.
+They conduct research, study scripts, and work with directors to determine the technical details of productions, such as floor plans, design requirements, scenery, etc. They should be creative in drawing detailed and professional illustrations.

 Technical knowledge in using different tools in designing is also a requirement.
 They must possess excellent communication skills to determine the needs of the clients and meet their expectations.
 Also, good communication skill is needed to collaborate with others who are also working on the project.

-Commercial And Industrial Designers
+Commercial and Industrial Designers

 Commercial and Industrial Designers are those who design and develop products such as home appliances, children’s toys, and cars.
 They need research skills and artistic talent to create the most appealing but at the same time, functional product design.
 The research is used to determine product use, materials, new designs, and marketing trends.